 Here are a list of reasons why I invest in Certificates of Deposit, even when rates are so low.

-- CDs offer a much higher interest yield than money markets.
-People complain about sub 2% CD interest rates when they have in effect been 5-10X higher than money market interest rates at 0.1%-0.3%.
+• CDs offer a much higher interest yield than money markets.
+For example, when CD interest rates were below 2% people were complaining but they were actually 5-10X higher than money market interest rates at 0.1%-0.3%.
 Money markets are the real travesty!
-I left the majority of my money in a money market for two months earning 0.3% a year which didn't feel optimal.
+One time I left the majority of my money in a money market for two months earning 0.3% a year which didn't feel optimal.
 CDs are better.

 More Reasons To Invest In Certificates Of Deposit